electroniceagle/ansible-dc-docker-nginx/README.md

 Note: There is a TLS support issue for the docker module, which has been resolved since Ansible 1.9.RC2 (https://github.com/ansible/ansible-modules-core/issues/657).

-## Edit the ansible_python_interpreter argument.

-1) If you are using a virtualenv, you need to set the ansible_python_interpreter to point to your environment.
-Edit the inventory/localhost file:

-    $ more inventory/localhost
-    localhost ansible_python_interpreter=~/.virtualenvs/ansible-ec2-docker-nginx/bin/python

 ## Deploy and test the docker container

 1) Execute the deploy playbook: